 Wrappers" showing a colour illustration of all

 wrappers.
-The two volume catalogue will have over 900 pages in total and it is
+The two volume catalogue will have nearly 1,000 pages in total and it is

 WATCH THIS SPACE FOR FURTHER ANNOUNCEMENTS!